Sanix-Darker/Tic-Tac/README.md

 <img src="img/icone.jpg" style="width:20px" >

 # Tic-Tac
+## Client not paid ?
-Put a deadline on a project or just activate/desactivate it remotely For personnals reasons (Never get paid on a project, etc...).
+Put a deadline on a project or just activate/desactivate it remotely For personnals reasons (Never get paid on a project, etc...), kill CSS, JS, show a whiteScreen or add opacity to the body tag and decrease it every day until their site completely fades away.

 **NOTE: "Am not responsible in the bad use of this project"**